 It ended up being a lovely Rhode Island day, but since rain was forecasted, we planned things for inside or out.
 No matter the weather, it is always a good day for exploring South County Rhode Island.

-First, we headed to the The Fantastic Umbrella Factory in South Kingstown.
+First, we headed to The Fantastic Umbrella Factory in South Kingstown.
 Contrary to the name, not an umbrella was seen, but it is a lovely place to spend a few hours with or without kids.
 On this day, we were joined by another three boys about my son’s ages.
-There are six shops on property that have a Bohemian vibe.
+There are six shops on the property that have a Bohemian vibe.

 My kids love to look through them, but parents of little ones might have a lot of stress keeping little hands off all the unique finds.
 They have decorations from all cultures- Great, hippyish clothing, modestly priced jewelry.

-Be sure to bring cash as there is a $10 credit card minimum and In front of the store you can buy chicken feed to take to the animals in the back.
+Be sure to bring cash as there is a $10 credit card minimum, and In front of the store, you can buy chicken feed to take to the animals in the back.
 So, that is where we headed next.

 The chicken knew the deal and ran right over to the kids to eat out of their cups.
 They even let the kids pet them.